dansantander/re-former/README.md

 # RE-FORMER
->  Using different form objects with Rails and HTML.
+>  Here we demonstrate how to manipulate a database record Using different HTML/.erb form structures powered by Rails Active Records.

 <br />
 <p align="center">